 - You feel you can do your own training and will not take your dog to a certified trainer.

-- You have unaltered dog(s) in your home (unless there is a medical reason that can be confirmed by your vet).
+- You have unaltered dog(s) in your home, unless there is a medical reason for this that can be confirmed by your vet.

 This fee helps cover the cost of processing your application.

 What is your adoption fee?